Version: Unity 6.1 Beta (6000.1)

 See in Glossary

-can get much closer to the walls and other boundaries of the environment – even passing through them.
+can get much closer to the walls and other boundaries of the environment and can even pass through them.

 • User comfort concerns: many people experience motion sickness in VR when camera movement doesn’t match the movement of their head.
 You can mitigate the causes of motion sickness by maintaining a high frame rate, offering a range of locomotion options so that users can choose a mode they are comfortable with, and avoiding moving the camera independently of the user’s head tracking.

 To get started with VR development, use the XR Plug-in Management system to install and enable XR provider plug-ins for the devices you want to support.
-See XR Project set up for more information.
+Refer to XR Project set up for more information.

 See in Glossary